curl/curl/docs/libcurl/opts/CURLOPT_URL.md

 # DEFAULT

-There is no default URL.
+NULL.
 If this option is not set, no transfer can be performed.

 # SECURITY CONCERNS